Titus Oates: Fabricating the Popish Plot

-The King's Privy Council questioned Oates.
+The King's Privy Council of England questioned Oates.
 On 28 September, Oates made 43 allegations against various members of Catholic religious orders—including 541 Jesuits—and numerous Catholic nobles.
-He accused Sir George Wakeman, Queen Catherine of Braganza's doctor, and Edward Colman, the secretary to Mary of Modena, Duchess of York, of planning to assassinate Charles.
+He accused Sir George Wakeman, Queen Catherine of Braganza's doctor, and Edward Colman, the secretary to Mary of Modena, Duchess of York, of planning to assassinate King Charles.

-Although Oates may have selected the names randomly, or with the help of the Earl of Danby, Colman was found to have corresponded with a French Jesuit, Father Ferrier, who was confessor to Louis XIV, which was enough to condemn him.
+Although Oates may have selected the names randomly, or with the help of the Earl of Danby, Colman was found to have corresponded with a French Jesuit, Father Ferrier, who was confessor to King Louis XIV, which was enough to condemn him.
 Wakeman was later acquitted.
 Despite Oates's unsavoury reputation, his confident performance and superb memory made a surprisingly good impression on the council.
 When he named "at a glance" the alleged authors of five letters supposedly written by leading Jesuits, the council were "amazed".
 As Kenyon remarks, it is surprising that it did not occur to the Council that this was useless as evidence if Oates had written all the letters himself.

 Others whom Oates accused included William Fogarty, Archbishop Peter Talbot of Dublin, Samuel Pepys MP, and John Belasyse, 1st Baron Belasyse.
 With the help of Danby, the list grew to 81 accusations.
-Oates was given a squad of soldiers and he began to round up Jesuits, including those who had helped him in the past.
+Oates was given a squad of soldiers, and he began to round up Jesuits, including those who had helped him in the past.

 On 6 September 1678, Oates and Tonge approached an Anglican magistrate, Sir Edmund Berry Godfrey, and swore an affidavit before him detailing their accusations.
 On 12 October, Godfrey disappeared, and five days later his dead body was found in a ditch at Primrose Hill; he had been strangled and run through with his own sword.
 Oates subsequently exploited this incident to launch a public campaign against the "Papists" and alleged that the murder of Godfrey had been the work of the Jesuits.